Trump arraignment on Georgia charges will be in a court that allows cameras — unlike his other 3 indictments

 Nauta didn't appear for his arraignment until July 6, and his attorney entered a plea of not guilty on his behalf.

 On July 27, three additional charges were brought against Trump and two more were brought against Nauta.
 Charges against Mar-a-Lago property manager Carlos De Oliveira were also introduced.
-Trump also pleaded not guilty to those charges.
+They have all pleaded not guilty to those charges as well.

 New York arraignment